The Ultimate Guide for Private Inventors

 - Design costs – development of the idea, into manufacture ready data.

 - Prototype costs – testing and optimising of the design at key stages.
+This will also help you decide how many you need.

 - Regulatory approval and testing costs – making sure your product is safe and legal.